-Understanding & Recognizing The Warning Signs of Depression
+Understanding And Recognizing The Warning Signs Of Depression

 By: Sarah Fader

 Clinical depression is one of the most misunderstood illnesses in our society today.
 People often claim to be "depressed" due to a failed relationship, an unexpected life change or one of the many minor tragedies that everyone experiences in life, but this is miles away from the meaning a counselor or psychologist attaches to the word.